Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/7-gods-glory-blessedness.md

 Notwithstanding there is a certain manifestation of God's glory: partly more obscure, partly more apparent.

-The more obscure manifestation is the vision of God's majesty in this life, by the eyes of the mind through the help of things perceived by outward senses.
+The more obscure manifestation is the vision of God's majesty in this life, by the eyes of the mind, through the help of things perceived by outward senses.

 > Isaiah 6:1
 > I saw the Lord sitting upon an high throne, and lifted up, and the lower parts thereof filled the Temple.